Export

 Production Specifications

-Exchanging and producing reviewed information is simpler and more efficient in Nextpoint as users can save templates of their most-used export settings and apply them to future jobs.
-This saves set up time and establishes consistency.
+Exchanging and producing reviewed information is simpler and more efficient in Nextpoint, as users can save templates of their most-used export settings and apply them to future jobs.
+This saves setup time and helps establish consistency.

-Outlined below, are the steps for setting up and running your exports in Nextpoint.
-The instructions are geared towards a typical Production Export Workflow, but can be modified to suit your needs
+Outlined below are the steps for setting up and running exports in Nextpoint.
+These instructions are geared toward a typical Production Export Workflow , but can be modified to suit your needs.

-- First, create your Endorsement Template which outlines any Bates stamping pattern(s) and also which file types should receive a native placeholder during the endorsement process (e.g. excels).
+- First, create your Endorsement Template , which outlines any Bates stamping pattern(s) and specifies which file types should receive a native placeholder during the endorsement process (for example, Excel files).

-- Next, you will want to define your Export Template for your production.
-Export templates define the formatting of your images, text, and natives during export and also indicate which load file (if any) is utilized.
+- Next, define your Export Template for your production.
+Export templates define the formatting of images, text, and natives during export, and indicate whether a load file is included.

-- Tip: You can verify/update Nextpoint's default Production Export Template or create your own custom template.
+- Tip: You can verify or update Nextpoint’s default Production Export Template, or create your own custom template.

-- If, in step 2 above (Export Template Setup), you choose to include a Load File, you can later make edits to that load file later on via the Load File Templates section of SETTINGS > Export/Exchange.
+- If, during Export Template setup (Step 2), you choose to include a load file, you can later edit that load file via the Load File Templates section of SETTINGS > Export/Exchange.

 - Tip: Load files are also a great way to generate an index of a particular set of documents.
-If you would like to export only an index (without images, text, etc..), simply create a new Export Template, provide a name in step 1, and then skip to step 4 to include only a load file/index.
-After setup is complete and your export/load file templates saved, you can navigate to the folder or set of documents to export your load file index.
+If you would like to export only an index (without images, text, or natives), create a new Export Template, provide a name in Step 1, and skip to Step 4 to include only a load file/index.
+Once your export and load file templates are saved, navigate to the appropriate folder or document set to export your load file index .

-After you've set up your endorsement, export, and load file templates for export:
+After you’ve set up your endorsement, export, and (if applicable) load file templates:

 - Prepare your production folder